wara-ops/DataportalClient/README.md

 ## Setup

-This project uses pdm (https://pdm-project.org/latest/) as its package manager.
+The client uses pdm (https://pdm-project.org/latest/) as its package manager.
 See the webpage for installation instructions.

 Tests and lints can be run with `pdm run test` and `pdm run lint`.